Steiner-254/Cyfrin-Updraft-Course/Begginer/Smart contract development with Solidity/Section 3 - Fund Me/Lessons21.md

 - 🗒️ NOTE

 >> If the `fund` function is called without any value or with less than 5 USD, you will encounter a gas estimation error, indicating insufficient ETH, and gas will be wasted.

+## Successful Transaction
+- If you set the amount to 0.1 ETH and confirm it in MetaMask, you can then track the successful transaction on Etherscan.
+In the Etherscan transaction log, you will see that the `fundMe` balance has increased by 0.1 ETH.
+The `funders` array will register your address, and the mapping `addressToAmountFunded` will record the amount of ETH sent.